 - To provide context for the population count and density rasters, and explicit information on the spatial precision of the input boundary data.

-- Gridded Population of the World, Version 4 (GPWv4) Data Quality Indicators, Revision 10 consists of three data layers created to provide context for the population count and density rasters, and explicit information on the spatial precision of the input boundary data.
-The Data Context raster explains pixels with a "0" population estimate in the population count and density rasters based on information included in the census documents, such as areas that are part of a national park, areas that have no households, etc. The Water Mask raster distinguishes between pixels that are completely water and/or ice (Total Water Pixels) and pixels that also contain land (Partial Water Pixels).
+- The Gridded Population of the World, Version 4 (GPWv4): Data Quality Indicators, Revision 11 consists of three data layers created to provide context for the population count and density rasters, and explicit information on the spatial precision of the input boundary data.
+The Data Context raster explains pixels with a "0" population estimate in the population count and density rasters based on information included in the census documents, such as areas that are part of a national park, areas that have no households, etc. The Water Mask raster distinguishes between pixels that are completely water and/or ice (Total Water Pixels), pixels that contain water and land (Partial Water Pixels), pixels that are completely land (Total Land Pixels), and pixels that are completely ocean water (Ocean Pixels).
 The Mean Administrative Unit Area raster represents the mean input unit size in square kilometers and provides a quantitative surface that indicates the size of the input unit(s) from which population count and density rasters are created.
 The data files were produced as global rasters at 30 arc-second (~1 km at the equator) resolution.
 To enable faster global processing, and in support of research communities, the 30 arc-second data were aggregated to 2.5 arc-minute, 15 arc-minute, 30 arc-minute and 1 degree resolutions.

 - Recommended Citation(s)*:

 Center for International Earth Science Information Network - CIESIN - Columbia University.
-2017.
-Gridded Population of the World, Version 4 (GPWv4): Data Quality Indicators, Revision 10.
-Palisades, NY: NASA Socioeconomic Data and Applications Center (SEDAC). https://doi.org/10.7927/H42R3PN3.
+2018.
+Gridded Population of the World, Version 4 (GPWv4): Data Quality Indicators, Revision 11.
+Palisades, New York: NASA Socioeconomic Data and Applications Center (SEDAC). https://doi.org/10.7927/H42Z13KG.
 Accessed DAY MONTH YEAR.

 * When authors make use of data they should cite both the data set and the scientific publication, if available.
 Such a practice gives credit to data set producers and advances principles of transparency and reproducibility.
 Please visit the data citations page for details.
 Users who would like to choose to format the citation(s) for this dataset using a myriad of alternate styles can copy the DOI number and paste it into Crosscite's website.